TIBCOSoftware/snappydata/docs/troubleshooting/troubleshooting_error_messages.md

 </error-text>

 <diagnosis> **Diagnosis:**</br>
-This error message can be seen if application uses SnappyData JDBC driver shadow jar and the application has a dependency on **log4j-over-slf4j** package/jar.
-This is because, the SnappyData JDBC driver has a dependency on **slf4j-log4j12** which cannot co-exist with  'log4j-over-slf4j' package.
+This error message can be seen if application uses TIBCO ComputeDB JDBC driver shadow jar and the application has a dependency on **log4j-over-slf4j** package/jar.
+This is because, the TIBCO ComputeDB JDBC driver has a dependency on **slf4j-log4j12** which cannot co-exist with  'log4j-over-slf4j' package.
 </diagnosis>